-This year we are targeting a budget allocation that will allow us the flexibility to deliver a very large program compared to prior years.
+This year, we are targeting a budget allocation that will allow us the flexibility to deliver a very large program compared to prior years.
 Also, we hope to launch a new suite of programs that was mentioned.
 If that is approved, then we also anticipate maybe some of that surplus money could go towards to increased housing supply associated with those new programs.
 Thank you, Mr. Chairman.

 Chairman: Thank you.
-Next name I have on my list, Mr. Malliki.
+The next name I have on my list: Mr. Malliki.

-Mr. Malliki (interpretation): Thank you, Mr. Chairman. (interpretation ends) I'd like to get to page two on opening comments.
-From the minister, he is pleased to announce the proposal of "A new modern version of the HAP program as well as new affordable housing incentives for both rental and homeownership."
+Mr. Malliki (interpretation): Thank you, Mr. Chairman. (interpretation ends) I'd like to go to page two of the opening comments from the minister.
+He is "...pleased to see that we are proposing a new modern version of the HAP program as well as new affordable housing incentives for both rental and homeownership."
 Can the minister elaborate on that? (interpretation) Thank you, Mr. Chairman.

 Hon.
 Lorne Kusugak: Thank you, Mr. Chairman.
-We've been hearing from across the territory how great the ownership programs used to be before Nunavut.
+We've been hearing across the territory the need and how great the homeownership programs used to be before Nunavut.

-Some of the discussions we've from had from senior staff level on what are some of the programs we could improve or change in our territory and that kept coming up.
-In our discussions with some regular MLAs that topic kept coming up so we are looking at creating a new Homeownership Assistance Program 2.0, for lack of a better term.
+In some of the discussions we've had; from senior staff level, on what are some of the programs we could improve or change in our territory, and that kept coming up.
+In our discussions with some regular MLAs, that topic kept coming up, so we are looking at creating a new Homeownership Assistance Program 2.0, for lack of a better term.
 We would like to announce that shortly.

 Also, there are some funds available from the feds and other sources in terms of creating some affordable housing incentives.
 These are driven by the private sector and the public sector.
-We can help the private sector build affordable rental units or lease to own, or whatever, in terms of affordable housing.
-Those are two of some of the suite of programs that we are working on, Mr. Chairman.
+We can help the private sector build affordable rental units or lease to own, or whatever, in terms of affordable housing; those are two of some of the suite of programs that we are working on, Mr. Chairman.
 Thank you.

-Mr. Malliki (interpretation): Thank you, Mr. Chairman, and thank you, minister. (interpretation ends) Is there a timeline for these programs to be published?
+Mr. Malliki (interpretation): Thank you, Mr. Chairman and thank you, minister. (interpretation ends) Is there a timeline for these programs to be published?
 Thank you, Mr. Chairman.

 Hon.
 Lorne Kusugak: Thank you, Mr. Chairman.
 They are just going through the process now.
-They are on the latter stages of that so I would really like to have these published before the end of November, Mr. Chairman.
+They are on the latter stages of that, so I would really like to have these published before the end of November, Mr. Chairman.
 I would like to catch the first ship coming north, so time is essential and I am hoping to be able to do that then.
 Thank you, Mr. Chairman.

-Mr. Malliki (interpretation): Thank you, Mr. Chairman. (interpretation ends) With the application for these programs there is a threshold where if you make X amount of money, you can't access these programs.
+Mr. Malliki (interpretation): Thank you, Mr. Chairman. (interpretation ends) With the application for these programs, there is a threshold where if you make an X amount of money, you can't access these programs.
 Is that threshold going to increase? (interpretation) Thank you, Mr. Chairman.

 Chairman: Thank you, Mr. Malliki.
 That is a very good question.
-I think it was 2014 that last time those thresholds were increased.
+I think it was 2014 the last time those thresholds were increased.
 Minister.

 Hon.
 Lorne Kusugak: Thank you, Mr. Chairman.
-I believe yesterday when this was brought up, I had said that we are taking a look at those thresholds and seeing where they can be improved and more enticing for people to apply, instead of being a deterrent.
+I believe yesterday, when this was brought up, I had said that we are taking a look at those thresholds and seeing where they can be improved and more enticing for people to apply, instead of a deterrent.
 So we are working to ensure that it is more inclusive of thresholds, than exclusive, Mr. Chairman.
 Thank you.

 Mr. Malliki (interpretation): Thank you, Mr. Chairman.
 I also thank the minister for the clear response.
 The income thresholds are a big barrier for people who are interested owning their own homes.
 I would really like that program to be utilized properly.
-That is all I wanted to say, but I would like to move onto a different topic.
+That is all I wanted to say, but I would like to move on to a different topic.